huit/nepho/README.md

     $> git clone https://github.com/huit/nepho

 Next make sure that you can install the needed python libraries for the tool using a python tool like `easy_install` or `pip`.
+Install pip using easy_install:

+    $> easy_install pip

-Here we'll assume that `pip` is available for this; on some systems you may need to install globally as root, so precede each command with `sudo`.
+From here on out,  we'll assume that `pip` is available for this; on some systems you may need to install globally as root, so precede each command with `sudo`.

-    $> pip install aswcli boto jinja2 PyYAML
+    $> pip install aswcli boto jinja2 PyYAML virtualenv

 Once these libraries are available we can also setup our nepho code.